zouhangwithsweet/single-spa-ts/README.md

 ## single-spa-demo

-A singlle-spa base React,Vue,Typescript or More, building for Micro FrontEnds.
+A single-spa base React,Vue,Typescript or More, building for Micro FrontEnds.

 ### how to use